Frequently asked questions.

 NO. We know you are busy and there are no required volunteer hours.
 For those who want to be involved more, there are always ways you can help the club.
 We have a great culture of parents and grandparents who enjoy being involved.

-What access do athletes have to the Mission Training Center for their own use?
+What access do athletes have to the Mission Training Centers for their own use?

-Athletes can use the facility anytime it is available to throw, hit off the machine, tees or get a workout in.
+Athletes can use either of our two facilities anytime it is available to throw, hit off the machine, tees or get a workout in when it is not booked.
 An online calendar shows the availability and most of the time you can get in every day.
 Jan-March is typically very full of options for the player to train with her team or our instructors but there is always some time available - other than that you can get in most days.
 This includes access to the workout area.
 There is no fee for this use.
 If an athlete brings in an outside instructor, the instructor must pay a small hourly fee.

 What is your travel like for tournaments?

-In the past few Summers our teams have traveled to New Jersey, South Dakota, Colorado, Iowa, Illinois (Louisville Slugger Complex), Tennessee, Wisconsin, Kansas City and Florida (USSSA Space Coast Complex).
+In the past few Summers our teams have traveled to New Jersey, South Dakota, Colorado, Iowa, Illinois (Louisville Slugger Complex), Tennessee, Wisconsin, Kansas City and Florida.

 Travel schedule is planned per team based on what makes sense for that team’s age, goals and competition level.
 Expect to travel both in the Fall and Summer.
 Tournaments are planned for the upcoming Summer by the end of January.